-“Friends of WMH”, a 501(c)3, assists Wasatch Mental Health to help clients in their recovery process by providing additional programs and services that are not covered by traditional funding sources.
+“Friends of WMH”, a 501(c)3, assists Wasatch Behavioral Health to help clients in their recovery process by providing additional programs and services that are not covered by traditional funding sources.
 These experiences can make a huge difference to both individuals and families by enriching quality of lives and providing opportunities to grow.
 Thru out the year, the Advisory Board runs two major fundraising events: The Wasatch Wellness Run and Family Fun Fair in August and the GIANT Steps Auction in March.

 One easy way that you can help support Friends of Wasatch Mental Health is thru the Amazon Smile Program.
 When you shop on Amazon, a portion of your purchases will be donated by Amazon to Friends of WMH.